q1yh/coursera-tv/README.md

 - Via downloaded APK file:

-1. Download the latest [Coursera TV package file](https://github.com/q1yh/coursera-tv/releases/) to your local storage.
+1. Download the latest [CourserATV package file](https://github.com/q1yh/coursera-tv/releases/) to your local storage.

 2. Execute the apk file in your favorite file manager in Android, (ES File Manager, etc) complete the installation.